 The Code defines "solicit" as contact in person, by telephone or telegraph, by letter or other writing, or by other communication directed to a specific recipient.
-The term does not include public communication that is not directed to specific individuals.
 The bill, instead, would define "advertise for, solicit, or recruit" as to communicate in person, in writing, or via any medium, public or private, for the purpose of locating a previously unknown person or entity with whom to temporarily or permanently place a child.